Things to do

 NATURALIST-LED WALKS AND TALKS

-All summer, the Mono Lake Committee, the US Forest Service, and the Mono Lake Tufa State Natural Reserve lead walking tours and informative talks.
+All year, the Mono Lake Committee, the US Forest Service, and the Mono Lake Tufa State Natural Reserve lead walking tours and informative talks.
 Click here to see a schedule and description.

 Print out one of the Mono Lake Committee's brochures to guide yourself around Mono Lake.
 We have information in Spanish, French, and Italian.